-As a first grade teacher at Christ Church Episcopal School for many years, Brenda Mullikan touched the lives of children all over Greenville.
+As a first grade teacher at Christ Church Episcopal School for many years, Brenda Mullikin touched the lives of children all over Greenville.
 She brings warmth, experience and many talents to The Chandler School.

 One student at Chandler who made immense progress inspired Betty Johnson to become a part of the school.
 She believes that students who might normally be overlooked or misunderstood benefit from Chandler's small classes, individualized attention, and the OG approach to language.

 Gwen Daughtry has two dysgraphic sons so she knows as a parent and a teacher how wonderful the instruction is at The Chandler School.
 Students who struggle with language-based and attention issues and executive functioning difficulties are accepted for who they are and are challenged to become more than they ever thought they could be.

 After working in other schools for more than 35 years, Gail James loves working at Chandler because it is a welcoming place for kids who struggle with reading and writing.
 Students work hard and realize they can succeed.
 "There’s no way to describe the look on children's faces when they read a book by themselves for the first time."

 Teaching, tutoring, handling admissions, Monica Cox is proud to be a charter pirate, joining Dana at the beginning of the journey!
 She loves to teach middle schoolers and prepare them for high school.

 Yvonne Stephenson could be geocaching (treasure hunting) or just exploring, but her passion is inspiring kids to question, to reason, to dig deeper.
 She loves seeing kids change their "I can't." to "I can."

 When she’s not teaching, Gwen Bozeman leads the cavalry charge on her handsome horse Maverick.
 A veteran teacher of public and private schools, Gwen brings decades of experience as a speech pathologist to benefit Chandler students of all ages.